apache/flink/docs/ops/state/large_state_tuning.md

 		executionConfig.setUseSnapshotCompression(true);
 {% endhighlight %}

-<span class="label label-info">Note</span> The compression option has no impact on incremental snapshots, because they are using RocksDB's internal
-format which is always using snappy compression out of the box.
+**Notice:** The compression option has no impact on incremental snapshots, because they are using RocksDB's internal format which is always using snappy compression out of the box.

 ## Task-Local Recovery